-The sacrament of Baptism is the first of the seven sacraments not only in time (since most Catholics receive it as infants) but in priority, since the reception of the other sacraments depends on it.
+The sacrament of Baptism is the first of the seven sacraments not only in time (since most Catholics receive it as infants)but in priority since the reception of the other sacraments depends on it.
 It is the first of the three Sacraments of Initiation.
-The other two being the Sacrament of Confirmation and the Sacrament of Holy Communion.
+The other two are the Sacrament of Confirmation and the Sacrament of Holy Communion.
 Once baptized, a person becomes a member of the Church.

 The Catechism of the Catholic Church lists the following as effects of Baptism:

 - The removal of the guilt of Original Sin.

 - The remission of all punishment that we owe because of sin.

 - Becoming a part of Christ.